 Yes.
 Several campus organizations associate with different types of off campus groups such as non-profits, commercial companies, social organizations, etc. While it is fine to do so, it is also important to be aware of the type of role the off campus group will play in your organization.
-For advising on off campus affiliation, you can visit the CORE Consultants in the CORE Office (3rd Floor of the UCI Student Center) or Student Life & Leadership (formerly known as the Office of the Dean of Students).
 We also suggest that the leaders of your organization should be clear about your relationship and expectations of one another.
-You should also note that if you co-sponsor an event with an off-campus group, you may incur higher costs for renting space on campus for your event.
+You should note that if you co-sponsor an event with an off-campus group, you may incur higher costs for renting space on campus for your event.
 Please visit Student Center & Event Services for more information about reserving space on campus.

 1) First/Last Name

 4) Position/Title (if they have one).